Drug Intervention Programs

 What’s an Intervention?

-- the addict’s unhealthy behavior, and the ways in which it has influenced the addict and their loved ones
+- their unhealthy behavior, and the ways in which it has influenced the themselves and their loved ones

-- the treatment plan, and the objectives and instructions that the addict is expected to follow
+- the treatment plan, and the objectives and instructions that they are expected to follow

-- what each member of the intervention promises to do if the addict doesn’t enter a rehab or treatment program
+- what each member of the intervention promises to do if they don’t enter a rehab or treatment program

 There are four types of interventions: simple, crisis, classical, and family system.

-- ‘Simply” asking the person to quit their harmful behavior is a simple intervention; this approach must be attempted before another, more difficult intervention is started.
+- Simple is asking the person to quit their harmful behavior is a simple intervention; this approach must be attempted before another, more difficult intervention is started.

 - Getting a particular person to agree to go into rehab immediately is the objective of a classical intervention.

-- All the family members are the focal point of a family system intervention, and since dysfunctional living environments develop in situations of drug abuse and family violence, it’s important that everybody involved agrees to change their behaviors.
+- All the family members are the focal point of a family system intervention.
+This is because dysfunctional living environments develop in situations of drug abuse and family violence.
+It’s important that everybody involved agrees to change their behaviors.

 What’s the Difference Between an Intervention and Treatment?

-There’s nothing more frustrating or horrifying than watching a loved one stuck in a battle against drug and/or alcohol addiction.
+There’s nothing more horrifying than watching a loved one stuck in a battle against drug and/or alcohol addiction.
 Sometimes, an intervention is as simple as asking the person to stop their behavior, but most times it requires an organized, intense effort by family and friends.
-Drug Intervention Treatment can help by providing interventionists, locating treatment facilities across the United States, or explaining about substance dependency in general.
-To get a loved one the assistance they so desperately require, call 614-300-1407 now!
+To get a loved one the assistance they so desperately require, call 614-502-6247 now!